cmauer69/MyFirstWebSite/README.md

 # MyFirstWebSite
-MyfirstWebSite -- Assignment for July 10
+MyfirstWebSite -- Assignment for June 10